-1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155
+1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

-All Contents © 2019The Kiplinger Washington Editors
+All Contents © 2020The Kiplinger Washington Editors

 By David Muhlbaum, Senior Online Editor

-| September 11, 2018
+| September 11, 2018Updated April 2, 2020

-Congressional analysts say bulking up the standard deduction will let more than 30 million taxpayers avoid the hassle of itemizing write-offs on their tax return because the bigger standard deduction would exceed their qualifying expenses.
+One of the biggest changes the 2017 tax reform law brought was a near doubling of the standard deduction.
+It’s up to $12,200 on single returns for 2019 ($12,400 for 2020).
+Bulking up the standard deduction has let millions of taxpayers avoid the hassle of itemizing write-offs on their tax return because the bigger standard deduction would exceed their qualifying expenses.

-But there’s a handful of tax breaks that people taking the standard deduction can still claim to lower their tax bills.
+But there’s a handful of tax breaks that people taking the standard deduction can still claim to lower their tax bill.
 Most of these so-called “above-the-line” deductions have no income limits, so anybody can claim them.
 And in addition to the direct tax savings from these breaks—for taxpayers in the 24% tax bracket, for instance, every $1,000 in above-the-line deductions will lower your tax bill by $240—your lowered AGI could enable you to claim other tax breaks that have income limits.

 Some almost everyone should take advantage of.
 Others are, well, a bit obscure.

-You may make 2018 IRA contributions up until April 15, 2019.
+You may make 2019 IRA contributions up until April 15, 2020.

 Are you funding a health savings account (HSA) in conjunction with a high-deductible health plan (HDHP)?
 Smart move.

-Also deductible as an adjustment to income: the cost of health insurance for the self-employed (and their families)—including Medicare premiums and supplemental Medicare (medigap), up to your business’ net income.
+Also deductible as an adjustment to income: the cost of health insurance for the self-employed (and their families)—including Medicare premiums and supplemental Medicare (Medigap), up to your business’ net income.
 You can’t claim this deduction if you are eligible to be covered under a health plan subsidized either by your employer (if you have a job as well as your business) or your spouse’s employer (if he or she has a job that offers family medical coverage).

 Did you break into a certificate of deposit (CD) early and get slapped by a bank penalty?
 Bank penalties can vary widely, but one thing is constant: You can deduct the penalty, no matter how lenient or how stiff, as an adjustment to income.
 A Form 1099-INT or Form 1099-OID from the bank will show the amount of any penalty you paid.